1914, An Important Year In Watchtower History:

 has clearly failed; which is more evidence that the year 1914 has nothing to do with Christ’s return, a war in heaven, the Battle of Armageddon, or for that matter, the Truth.

 The year 1914 is seldom mentioned in modern publications, but it’s an essential year.
-The Society’s very existence once hung upon Jesus returning in 1914.
-Because, if Jesus did not return in October of 1914, then there would have been no 3 & ½ year testing period beginning in 1914 during which Christ allegedly decided to pick the Watchtower Society as God’s only channel of communication to mankind, which is the subject of our next claim.
+The Society’s very existence once relied upon Jesus returning in 1914.
+Because, if Jesus did not return in October of 1914, then there would have been no 3 & ½ year testing period, beginning in 1914, when the Watchtower Society was chosen as God’s only channel of communication to mankind!

 The Jehovah’s Witnesses were stuck with a foundational teaching that didn’t make any sense, that looked bad from a historical point of view, that their own people had a hard time believing, and even their writing staff was trying to cover up.

 In July, 2013 the Watchtower Society abandoned the teaching.